 Why Does Your Body Feel Weaker in Your 20s?

 The memes about people in their 20s often suffering from back pain aren’t satirical.
-It’s true that our body drastically changes when we get out of our teens.
+It’s true that our bodies drastically change when we leave our teens.
 Once we start working from 9 to 5, our back, neck, and shoulders will be more prone to strain.
 It doesn’t help that we’ve lost time to exercise.
-A sedentary lifestyle drops our energy levels, making our body more likely to hurt during vigorous activities.
+A sedentary lifestyle drops our energy levels, making our bodies more likely to hurt during vigorous activities.

-People in their 20s like to joke around that they’ve become seniors for those reasons.
-But this shouldn’t be normalized nor taken lightly.
+People in their 20s joke that they’ve become seniors for those reasons.
+But this shouldn’t be normalized or taken lightly.
 Our 20s are supposed to be the prime of our adulthood.
 We shouldn’t experience aches and pains too often because it could indicate a health issue.

 So what are causing these problems, and how do we solve them?